E. Sreedharan: Politics

 Before joining politics, he commented on various political issues.
 Ahead of the 2014 Indian general election he endorsed Narendra Modi as Prime Minister and praised him for his quick decision making as Chief Minister of Gujarat.
 When the Aam Aadmi Party government in Delhi announced to give free travel facility only to women passengers on buses and Metro trains, he opposed the decision and wrote to Prime Minister Narendra Modi for his "personal intervention".
 He opposed Kerala Government over a legislation which facilitate student organisational activities in all educational institutions, including private self-financing colleges.
 He in statement said "campus politics is being encouraged by politicians and even by government leading to disruption of classes, student clashes, criminal activities such as murders, stabbing incidents etc. Unfortunately, some teachers with political leaning give mute support to such activities".

 He suggested that the KMRL must reduce fare prices and called outside consultants for Kochi metro's Pettah-Thripunithura extension a "foolish act".
 He suggested the Indian Railways to stop borrowing capital for its operations and raise fare prices.

 Sreedharan called India's Mumbai-Ahmedabad high-speed train project as a "highly expensive" undertaking that caters only to the elites.

 Bharatiya Janata Party

 On 18 February 2021, Sreedharan joined the Bharatiya Janata Party.
 He contested in 2021 Kerala Legislative Assembly election from Palakkad assembly constituency and got 35.34% of votes polled, losing to the incumbent Shafi Parambil of the Indian National Congress, who got 38.06% of votes.
 However, Sreedharan quit active politics on 17 December 2021.

-Political views

-Sreedharan has said he strongly opposes Hindu and Christian girls being tricked in marriage", calling it love jihad; he has also said that because he is a vegetarian, he opposes any consumption of meat.
-In a 2021 interview to The Economic Times, he stated that Narendra Modi "is probably the best PM India has had so far".